 Bodycon dresses are designed to accentuate your body’s shape, but it doesn’t have to show every curve your body has.
+This type of dress is suitable if you are planning to buy a bridesmaid dress since you can wear it at every wedding, no matter what your size is during the event.
 Opting for a slightly bigger size can help you achieve this without sacrificing your comfort.

 Button-down shirts are versatile clothes, which makes them a must-have in every wardrobe.
 Whether you’re going to a formal event or a casual meet-up, you can never go wrong with wearing a crisp button-down shirt.
 That said, it may be better to leave the well-fitted button-down shirts for more formal environments, such as a business meeting or a conference.

 A larger dress shirt, on the other hand, works perfectly for more casual settings, like taking a walk in the park or meeting up with friends.
 It looks chic and breezy without losing the sense of elegance that fitted button-down shirts have.
 Pair it with a pair of denim jeans or capri pants, and you’re ready to go anywhere.